rhymeyang/Se/docs/308B/Chapter05.md

 Regardless of their specific purpose, computers nearly always must have some means for accepting input data from some external source as well as for sending output data to some external destination.
 Whether this input and output are continuous or infrequent, computers usually have one or more methods for transferring data.
 These methods include

-- **Input/output (I/O) devices**
-  - Most computers have external connectors to permit the attachment of devices such as keyboards, mice, monitors, scanners, printers, and cameras.
+- **Input/output (I/O) devices**<br/>Most computers have external connectors to permit the attachment of devices such as keyboards, mice, monitors, scanners, printers, and cameras.
 The electrical signal and connector-type standards include PS/2 (for keyboards and mice), USB, parallel, serial, and Thunderbolt.
 Some types of computers lack these external connectors; instead, special adaptor cards can be plugged into a computer’s bus connector.
 Early computers required reprogramming and/or reconfiguration when external devices were connected, but newer computers are designed to recognize when an external device is connected or disconnected and will adjust automatically.
-- **Networking**
-  - A computer can be connected to a local or wide area data network.
+- **Networking**<br/> A computer can be connected to a local or wide area data network.
 Then, one of a multitude of means for inbound and outbound data transfer can be configured that will use the networking capability.
 Some computers will have built-in connectors or adaptors, but others will require the addition of internal or external adaptors that plug into bus connectors such as PC Card, ExpressCard, PCI, or USB.

 ##### Multicomputer Architectures

 Organizations that use several computers have a lot of available choices.
 Not so long ago, organizations that required several servers would purchase individual server computers.
 Now there are choices that can help to improve performance and reduce capital, including

-- **Blade computers**
-  - This architecture consists of a main chassis component that is equipped with a central power supply, cooling, network, and console connectors, with several slots that are fitted with individual CPU modules.
+- **Blade computers**<br/> This architecture consists of a main chassis component that is equipped with a central power supply, cooling, network, and console connectors, with several slots that are fitted with individual CPU modules.
 The advantage of blade architecture is the lower-than-usual unit cost for each server module, since it consists of only a circuit board.
 The costs of power supply, cooling, and so on, are amortized among all of the blades.
 A typical blade system is shown in [Figure 5-5](/images/308b/ch0505.jpeg).

 ![Images](/images/308b/ch0505.jpeg)

 **Figure 5-5** Blade computer architecture (Image courtesy of Robert Kloosterhuis)

-- **Grid computing**
-  - The term _grid computing_ describes a large number of loosely coupled computers that are used to solve a common task.
+- **Grid computing**<br/>The term _grid computing_ describes a large number of loosely coupled computers that are used to solve a common task.
 Computers in a grid may be in close proximity to each other or scattered over a wide geographic area.
 Grid computing is a viable alternative to supercomputers for solving computationally intensive problems.
-- **Server clusters**
-  - A _cluster_ is a tightly coupled collection of computers that is used to solve a common task.
+- **Server clusters**<br/> A _cluster_ is a tightly coupled collection of computers that is used to solve a common task.
 In a cluster, one or more servers actively perform tasks, while zero or more computers may be in a “standby” state, ready to assume active duty should the need arise.
 Clusters usually give the appearance of a single computer to the perspective of outside systems.
 Clusters usually operate in one of two modes: _active-active_ and _active-passive_.
 In active-active mode, all servers perform tasks; in active-passive mode, some servers are in a standby state, waiting to become active in an event called a _failover_, which usually occurs when one of the active servers has become incapacitated.

 These options give organizations the freedom to develop a computer architecture that will meet their needs in terms of performance, availability, flexibility, and cost.